Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 Next, install the VC Redistributable File.
-From the “osTicket-Installation-Files” folder, scroll down to VC_redist.x86.exe., double-click, and install.
+From the “osTicket-Installation-Files” folder, scroll down to VC Redistributable, double-click, and install.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Next, I will install MySQL 5.5.62.
+Next, I will install MySQL.
 MySQL serves as the database management system where osTicket stores all its data. osTicket uses MySQL to store ticket information, user details, settings, and other data required for its operation.
 From the “osTicket-Installation-Files” folder, douoble-click on MySQL, agree to the terms and conditions by checking the box, selelct Next, Typical, and Install.
 Check the box to launch the MySQL Configuration Wizard.
 Then select Finish.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)